kkbrum/natstrat/cran-comments.md

 New submission

 Possibly mis-spelled words in DESCRIPTION:
-  Gurobi (12:38)
   Unweighted (3:15)
-  gurobi (13:43)

   "Unweighted" is how we describe the resulting strata of our method.

-  "Gurobi" is the name of a commerical optimization software, with related R package "gurobi."

 * checking package dependencies ...
 NOTE
 Package suggested but not available for checking: 'gurobi'